yurug/learn-ocaml-tutorial/README.md

 ## What is to learn in this step ?

-* How to use a predefined sampler
+* How to use a predefined sampler.

-* How to define its own sampler using the optional argument `~sampler`
+* How to define its own sampler using the optional argument `~sampler`.

-* How to define its own sampler using a naming convention instead of `~sampler`
+* How to define its own sampler using a naming convention instead of `~sampler`.

 ## List of graded functions

 ### sampler-built-in-types/test.ml